Heinrich Hirschsprung: Family and business life

 Heinrich Hirschsprung was born into a family of German-Jewish descent in Copenhagen.
 His father, Abraham Marcus Hirschsprun (1793–1871), had been born in Friedberg near Frankfurt am Main in 1783 but moved to Denmark where he opened a small tobacco business in Copenhagen's Hotel D'Angleterre in 1826.
 Two years later, in 1827, he married Petrea Hirschsprung née Hertz (1804–1891), and they had six children.
 Hirschsprung's disease is named after their pediatrician son Harald Hirschsprung (1830–1916) who first described it.

 Heinrich Hirschsprung and his brother Bernhard Hirschsprung (1834–1909) took over A.M.
-Hirschsprung & Sønner after their father in 1858.
+Hirschsprung & Sønner from their father in 1858.
 Under their leadership the business, now specializing in cigar making, grew rapidly.
 In 1866, they bought a piece of unused land at Gammelholm, an area which had been a naval site until 1859.
 There they built a modern factory for manufacturing cigars.
-It was designed by young architect Ove Petersen (1830–1892) in a Historicist style which was inspired by Italian Renaissance architecture.
+It was designed by a young architect Ove Petersen (1830–1892) in a Historicist style which was inspired by Italian Renaissance architecture.

 Heinrich Hirschsprung married Pauline Elisabeth Jacobson (1845–1912) on 26 June 1864; she was the daughter of wholesaler Daniel Simon (1791–1858) and Friederiche Jacobson née Gerhardt (1811–1855).
 Heinrich and Pauline had five children: Ellen, Ivar, Åge, Robert, and Oskar.
 They had their first apartment on Højbro Plads in Copenhagen and subsequently a house on Bredgade.
 They also had country homes in the north of Sjælland as well as in Italy.

 Art collection and artist friends

 Hirschsprung began his art collection in 1866, with the purchase of a painting by Julius Exner (1825–1910).
 His collection expanded over the years with additional purchases of paintings by contemporary Danish artists.
 It was a modern collection of examples from the Skagen Painters, the Funen Artists, (Fynboerne) and Symbolists.

-Hirschsprung was a great supporter, both personal and economic, of P.S.
+Hirschsprung was a great supporter, both personally and financially, of P.S.
 Krøyer who met him through Frants Henningsen, (1850–1908), a mutual friend at the Royal Danish Academy of Fine Arts (Det Kongelige Danske Kunstakademi).
-Hirschsprung admired Krøyer’s artistic talent and skills, and he purchased the first paintings from him in 1874 — four watercolors from Hornbæk.
+Hirschsprung admired Krøyer's artistic talent and skills, and he purchased his first paintings from him in 1874 — four watercolors from Hornbæk.
 They continued a lifelong friendship.
-Hirschsprung helped finance Krøyer’s travels and foreign residence during the years 1877-1881, giving him the economic support needed to develop his artistic skills.
+Hirschsprung helped finance Krøyer's travels and foreign residence during the years 1877–1881, giving him the financial support needed to develop his artistic skills.
 Krøyer was a friend of the entire family.
-He carried on a personal correspondence with Pauline and made a number of family portraits of Heinrich, Pauline and their children.
+He continued a personal correspondence with Pauline and made a number of family portraits of Heinrich, Pauline and their children.